Updated May 26, 2026§ For Everyday Items

 The Chipolo LOOP is a rugged $39 keyring tracker with a USB-C rechargeable battery, a 125 dB alarm, and IP67 waterproofing, switchable between Apple Find My and Google Find Hub at setup.

 The Chipolo LOOP replaces the older Chipolo One Spot keyring tracker with a rechargeable design, a ruggedized silicone loop, and a louder alarm.
 MacRumors’ hands-on review found that the LOOP runs about 1 year per USB-C charge with no battery swap.
-After 5 months on a 4-key office ring, the rechargeable port and IP67 silicone strap fix the two complaints that pushed me off my older Chipolo.
+The rechargeable port and IP67 silicone strap fix the two complaints that retired earlier Chipolo keyring trackers: a dead sealed battery and a flimsy plastic ring.

 • Price and form factor: $39 keyring tracker with a flexible silicone loop attachment